 Sock Lining: usually a soft and cushion piece of material inserted in a shoe over the innersole that has comfort and design as major functions.

-Insole: It the same as Sock Lining.
+Insole: It is the same as the Sock Lining.

 Innersole: usually a hardboard or any other stiff materials capable to give structure to the footwear.
 See Picture 3 below for reference about Innersole most used for Dress Shoes.

 14- Innersole: as mentioned previously Figure 3 above shows it properly.